rumizen/barz-redux/README.md

 ### UI

+Creating a new lyric:

 ![Creating a new lyric](./public/images/create-new.gif)

+Entering a title:

 ![Entering a title](./public/images/enter-title.gif)

+Creating a new bar:

 ![Creating a new bar](./public/images/create-bar.gif)

+Getting rhymes for a word:

 ![Getting rhymes for a word](./public/images/highlight-word.gif)

+Deleting a bar:

 ![Deleting a bar](./public/images/delete-bar.gif)

+Deleting a lyric:

 ![Deleting a lyric](./public/images/delete-lyric.gif)